trigram-mrp/fractureiser/docs/users.md

 (*Real* virtual-machine escape exploits are worth millions of dollars and would not be burned on some Minecraft kids, and we have reason to believe the author of this malware is not a very good programmer in the first place.)

-#### How widespread was the infection?

-CurseForge is reporting infected files were downloaded roughly 6,000 times for the entire infection period.
-Quote from CF's Discord announcement:
-> Just to give perspective, this accounts to about 0.015% of CurseForge’s daily downloads
-> for Minecraft.

 #### Does this spread over the network?